-(Toronto, March 3, 2021) – A new mental health awareness training program specifically for farmers will soon be available to rural and agricultural communities across the province through a partnership of the Ontario Federation of Agriculture (OFA), the University of Guelph and Canadian Mental Health Association (CMHA), Ontario Division.
+A new mental health awareness training program specifically for farmers is now available to rural and agricultural communities across the province, through a partnership of the Ontario Federation of Agriculture (OFA), the University of Guelph and Canadian Mental Health Association (CMHA), Ontario Division.

 In the Know is a mental health literacy program developed at the Ontario Veterinary College, University of Guelph created specifically to educate the agricultural community.
-With support from the OFA, several CMHA branches in Ontario will begin facilitating this half-day training, some within just a few weeks.
-Trainings will be delivered online until public health measures allow for in-person delivery.
+With support from the OFA, several CMHA branches in Ontario, including CMHA Brant Haldimand Norfolk will be facilitating this half-day training.
+Trainings will be delivered online, until public health measures allow for in-person delivery.

 “CMHA Ontario is honoured and thrilled to be launching In the Know through CMHA branches around the province,” said CMHA Ontario CEO Camille Quenneville.
 “We know this program will give the agricultural community the opportunity to discuss mental health openly and safely.
 We strongly believe that In the Know, with its farming-specific scenarios that put mental health into perspective for agriculture workers, will resonate well with this community, and improve lives as a result.”

 An evaluated pilot of In the Know training in 2019 showed the course increased participants’ mental health knowledge and confidence in recognizing mental health struggles, speaking about mental health, and helping others who are struggling.
 Spearheaded by Dr. Briana Hagen, Dr. Andria Jones-Bitton of the Department of Population Medicine at the University of Guelph, and a stakeholder team from farming and mental health backgrounds, In the Know aims to build mental health knowledge and increase help-seeking among farmers.
 The course provides education on topics such as stress, depression, anxiety, substance misuse and how to start a conversation around mental well-being.